-If the AC doesn’t work or your AC light is flashing on your Toyota, the problem may not be as bad as you think.
+If you have a Toyota AC light flashing condition, the problem may not be as bad as you think.
 Toyota AC compressor clutches use a lock sensor circuit to make sure the clutch is fully locked-up to the compressor when the AC is on.
 The lock sensor generates an AC voltage as the clutch turns and sends that signal to either an A/C amplifier or ECM (depending on the car model).
-The signal is compared to engine RPM and that’s how the system knows that some slipping is happening.
+The signal is compared to engine RPM and that’s how the system knows that the AC clutch is slipping.

 © 2012 Rick MuscoplatPosted on by Rick Muscoplat